 Among the countries where Portuguese is an official language, Brazil stands out as a formidable emerging 21st-century economic power.
 With a population of more than 190 million people, it is one of the 10 largest markets in the world.

-Students learning Portuguese are often initially attracted by the array of vibrant Lusophone cultures worldwide, but the language is also appealing for pragmatic reasons to increasing numbers of business, economics, political science, anthropology, and environmental studies majors.
+Students learning Portuguese are often initially attracted by the array of vibrant Lusophone cultures, but the language is also appealing for pragmatic reasons to increasing numbers of business, economics, political science, anthropology, and environmental studies majors.
 Many students are interested in Latin American Studies or globalization, or are curious about Brazil's rich natural resources and booming technology industry.

 Portuguese is an outstanding supplement to any student's education and, for those already fluent in Spanish, represents the chance to take a fast-paced course sequence and be fluent more quickly in multiple languages.

 At Washington University, Portuguese classes are marked by the same joyful, positive environment characteristic of many Lusophone cultures.
 Outside the classroom, students can improve their fluency at cultural events and Lusophone Movie Nights, in addition to choosing from study abroad programs affiliated with the university, either for the summer or for an entire semester.

 The Department of Romance Languages and Literatures offers two years of intensive course work in Portuguese and, while there is not yet an official major in this area, students can opt to include Portuguese as one of their three (3) languages of concentration in the pursuit of a Romance languages major.
 For more information about this option, please contact: Dr. Valéria M. Souza.